joaotavora/beardbolt/README.md

 ### Options as local variables

-Beardbolt's behaviour can be tweaked with the follow options.
-You may set them globally (they're Emacs customization variables), but it's probably more useful to write them as file-local variable cookies instead.
+Beardbolt's behaviour can be tweaked with some options that more or less correspond to the ones of Compiler Explorer.
+You may set them globally (they're normal Emacs customization variables), but they're probably more useful as file-local cookies, like you see in the animated gif above.

 Beardbolt will pick them up immediately on each run.

 * `beardbolt-command`: Main compiler command to run.
 May be something like `"gcc -O3"`.
 Leave unset to have Beardbolt try to guess from some